dwadden/dygiepp/README.md

 ## Updates

+**October 2023**: Unfortunately, AllenNLP (on which DyGIE++ is built) has been archived and is not actively maintained.
+Due to changes to various software packages, the unavailability of older versions, following the instructions under [dependencies](#dependencies) now raises errors when trying to install DyGIE++.
+I don't have bandwidth to get things updated.
+I'd welcome a PR to update the relevant dependencies and get things working again!
+See the [dependencies](#dependencies) section for more info.

 **December 2021**: A couple nice additions thanks to PR's from contributors:

 - There is now a script to convert [BRAT-formatted](https://github.com/nlplab/brat) annotations to DyGIE.
 See [here](https://github.com/dwadden/dygiepp/blob/master/doc/data.md#converting-data-labeled-with-brat) for more details.
 Thanks to @serenalotreck for this feature.